asadtariq-dev/resume-evaluator/README.md

 -   **File Upload:** Accepts resumes in `.pdf` and `.docx` formats.
 -   **Text Parsing:** Extracts skills and keywords from both the resume and job description.
 -   **Evaluation Metrics:**
-    -   **Core Skills Match** -- Compares skills in the resume against job requirements.
+    -   **Core Skills Match:** Compares skills in the resume against job requirements.
-    -   **Exceptional Qualities** -- Identifies standout attributes beneficial for the role.
+    -   **Exceptional Qualities:** Identifies standout attributes beneficial for the role.
-    -   **Overall Fitness Score** -- Summarizes the candidate's suitability with a score and descriptive insights.
+    -   **Overall Fitness Score:** Summarizes the candidate's suitability with a score and descriptive insights.
--   **Summary and Conclusion** -- Provides insights based on the candidate's score.
+-   **Summary and Conclusion:** Provides insights based on the candidate's score.

 Installation
 ------------